anaumghori/MemoryVault/technical_writeup.md

 This therapeutic feature helps users reconnect with their past through AI-curated memory experiences.
 The system analyzes saved notes to identify recurring themes then weaves selected memories into cohesive, story-like narratives.
 The experience combines gentle storytelling.

 **4. Chat with AI**
 The app provides a secure, private, and conversational AI assistant powered by the on-device Gemma 3n model.
 Users can engage in natural, open-ended conversations, ask questions about their memories, or simply chat to combat loneliness.
 The interface supports both text and image inputs, allowing the AI to understand and respond to visual context.
-All conversation history is stored locally in the device's SQLite database, ensuring that every interaction remains completely private and accessible offline.
+All conversation history is stored locally in the device's SQLite database.

 **5. Private-Offline ready**
 The entire system is engineered to be fully private and functional without an internet connection.
 All user data including notes, images, audio recordings, and chat logs is stored exclusively on the device's local storage and is never sent to or stored on any external server.
-The AI model is bundled with the app and runs directly on the device, meaning no network calls are made for inference.
-This offline-first, privacy-centric design eliminates the need for user accounts or logins, providing a truly anonymous and secure environment where users have complete control over their personal information.
+The Gemma 3n model is fully packaged within the app at installation, requiring no separate downloads or internet connection.

 # System Architecture